-The Town Council further manages risks effectively by using Enterprise Risk Management (ERM).
-By identifying key risks through this methodology, the Town Council was able to conduct a deep dive into the risk consequences and put in place effective actionable controls and supporting policies to address these risks adequately.
-This systematic framework is an ongoing effort which supports the Town Council and management in making informed strategic and operational decisions that aligns with the objectives of the Town Council.
+The Town Council manages risks effectively by providing a systematic framework to support informed business decisions and improve outcomes.
+By identifying key risks through a structured risk assessment methodology, the Town Council was able to analyse the areas of impact and consequences and put in place risk response strategies to address these risks adequately.
+This systematic framework is an ongoing effort which supports the Town Council and management in making informed strategic and operational decisions in line with the objectives of the Town Council.

-The Council is of the opinion that the Enterprise Risk Management Framework and supporting internal control policies and procedures are adequate to address the key risks of the Town Council
+The Council is of the opinion that the Risk Management Framework and supporting internal control policies and procedures are adequate to address the risks of the Town Council

-Financial statements

-EAST COAST TOWN COUNCIL
+Financial statements EAST COAST TOWN COUNCIL